alexanderrich/exploration_consumption/doc/journal/paper.md

 \beta r e^{-t\delta} & \text{if }t>0
 \end{cases}
 $$
 where $\delta$ is the rate of exponential discounting and $\beta$ is the degree of present bias.
 This model suffers from ambiguity in when exactly the "present" ends and the future begins (e.g., should the value of reward received in 30 seconds be discounted by $\beta$, or should it be considered immediate?).
-However, it captures in a simple and tractible way many of the qualities of human intertemporal choice, and for this reason we will adopt it for our additional analyses below.
+However, it captures in a simple and tractable way many of the qualities of human intertemporal choice, and for this reason we will adopt it for our additional analyses below.